toshiakit/Pollster/README.md

 Convert the data into a table
 -----------------------------
-JSON stores data in nested tree structure like XML, so we need to convert it into a table in order to use the data in MATLAB.
+JSON stores data in nested tree structure like XML, so we need to convert it into a table in order to use the data in MATLAB.T This is a new feature introduced in R2013b, and I like it quite a lot.

 <pre><code>% initialize variables
 estimates=data.estimates_by_date;